w0d4/yt-backup/README.md

 ## config options
 ### database
-- connection_info: Connection information to your already installed database
+- connection_info: Connection information to your already installed database.
+Make shure to append ?charset=utf8 or something matching for your database engine.

 ### base
-- download_dir: Directory where youtube-dl should put your videos before uploading it via rclone
+- download_dir: Directory where youtube-dl should put your videos before uploading it via rclone.
+BE CAREFUL!!!
+This directory will be cleaned with every new run.
+All data in this directory will be lost!
 - download_lockfile: Where to put download lockfile.
 This prevents, that multiple download jobs will run if script is planned via job
 - proxy_restart_command: If you have a proxy which can change it's IP adress, add it's restart command here.